GDComfort/IT210Group1Project/README.md

 - Step11: Display the result.

-ROUND ROBIN: CPU scheduler will decide which process should be given the CPU for its execution.
+**ROUND ROBIN**: CPU scheduler will decide which process should be given the CPU for its execution.
 For this it use different algorithm to choose among the process .one among that algorithm is Round robin algorithm.
 In this algorithm we are assigning some time slice .The process is allocated according to the time slice ,if the process service time is less than the time slice then process itself will release the CPU voluntarily .The